 The records of the British past were handed down

 was ever committed to writing.

-Furthermore, the distinction modern
+Furthermore, the distinction that modern readers

 Add to this all the misty problems of sources and

 This is immediately apparent when studying the first